Air Conditioning System 101

 - Compare the multimeter reading with the value printed on the side of the capacitor.

-If the capacitor is bulging in any place, that means that it has overheated and should be replaced, regardless of any measured readings.
+If the capacitor is bulging in any place, that means it has overheated and should be replaced, regardless of any measured readings.

 Step 3: Test the Switches and Thermostat With a Multimeter